data-8/zero-to-data-8/z2d8/customize_hub_environment.md

-For this guide, we'll show you how to authenticate using GitHub usernames, as this is a free service that is more widely-accessible than the particular authentication system that Berkeley uses.
+For this guide, we'll show you how to authenticate using GitHub usernames, as this is a free service that is more widely-accessible than the particular authentication system that any one university uses.

 ### Authenticating with GitHub
 To authenticate with GitHub, take the following the steps outlined